Children and Mother Nature–I’ve said it before and I’ll said it again:

-Now, seeing as how I AM Teacher Karen I have to recommend you:
+Now, seeing as how I really AM Teacher Karen I will recommend you

 READ: The Adventures of Salt and Soap by Lori April Rome.
-It’s the true story of 2 adorable puppies who somehow end up at the Grand Canyon, go on some amazing adventures and find a fitting home at last with a park ranger.
+It’s the true story of 2 adorable puppies who somehow end up at the Grand Canyon.
+These pups go on some amazing adventures and finally find a perfect home with a park ranger.
 If you’re kidlets love dogs they’ll enjoy this story!

 Follow up with a song about another famous dog: Bingo!
 If you’re not familiar with the this song, you can hear me sing it:

 Extend the song by adding different items to substitute in for the claps.
 For example, let your kidlet use rhythm sticks or triangles.
 Another idea would be for your kiddo to use their body in a different way.
 So instead of clapping on the letter, they could stomp or jump or turn.

 Recall: Learning is enhanced when children are able to incorporate movement!

 Mr Teacher Karen and I did many hikes this summer.
 A lot of the time the trail was marked with a cairn.
 Along the trails in Sedona they had something similar.
 There were rock pilings noting the trail, but rather than having them stacked they were contained in wire cages.
 One way to not worry about them being knocked down or blown over!
 We stuck with a traditional cairn.
 This is the cairn we created in the bowl on Mescal mountain:

 Cairns on trails show travelers the way.
 You can count on ME to keep pointing you to PLAY as the WAY young children learn BEST!
 Hey!
 You might want to gather up some flatter rocks and let your kidlets make their own cairns!